Dyfi Plants provides edible and useful plants for home gardeners and community garden projects, from our permaculture growing site in mid-west Wales.

 Founder & Operations

 Huw Richards is a permaculturalist and author who fell in love with growing by propagating blackcurrant cuttings at a young age.
 His work focuses on creating and inspiring people to create their own edible landscapes; be it on their allotment or homestead.
-Huw is a co-director of Regenerative Media alongside Sam.

 Sam Cooper